Lifelines of Economy

 Trade between two countries is called international trade.
 It may take place through sea, air or land routes.
 Advancement of international trade of a country is an index to its economic prosperity.
 It is, therefore, considered the economic barometer for a country.

 Export: When the goods are sent to other country for sale it is called as export.

 Import: When the goods come from other country to be sold in India it is called import.

 Balance of Payment: This is the difference between export and import of a country.
 When export is higher than import then this is a situation of favourable balance of payment.
-On the other hand when the import is hihger than export then this is a situation of unfavourable balance of payment.
+On the other hand when the import is higher than export then this is a situation of unfavorable balance of payment.

 Tourism as a Trade

 |Tourism in 2011|

 |Foreign Exchange||64889 crore rupees|